TenantBase/demo_segment/README.md

 ### What does this Block do for me?

+#### For all things TenantBase hopes to do, use a, b, c, d ect.
+These files use both pages and tracks to define events.
+Alternatively, 1,2,3 ect use exclusively tracks.
+Our tracks do not always capture anonymous_id and may result in indiscrepancies in the data.

 **(1) Full-Fledged Data Model** - This Block, built by the experts on the product teams of both Looker and Segment, provides a comprehensive, robust data model and multiple curated dashboards for Segment data.

 **(2) Time-to-Value** - Start gaining value out of your Segment data immediately, leveraging the analysis suggested by the Segment team.